surifirstpin/biplus_documentation/docs/GlobalFunctions.md

   return add;
 }
 /*END*/
-                                           * Returns value 3, if we provide 1 and 2 in Test*
+                                           * Returns value 3, if we give 1 and 2 in Test*
 ```

 >  **Note :** To undo the changes done for the code established click  **Undo** icon.
 To redo the changes done for the code click  **Redo** icon.